 Leshan Sichuan, China Travel Guide

 Emei Mountain (峨眉山 - Éméi Shān) is the most popular and highly recommended day trip from Leshan.
-This UNESCO World Heritage Site is one of China's Four Sacred Buddhist Mountains, presenting stunning natural beauty, ancient temples, and spiritual significance.
+This UNESCO World Heritage Site is one of China's Four Sacred Buddhist Mountains, presenting stunning natural beauty, old temples, and spiritual significance.

 Explore Leshan's surrounding areas, where smaller towns and villages beckon with local charm and authentic experiences.